kemal-G/pygame-chess/README.md

  A simple chess game written from scratch in python.
 Code seems shitty and long but gets the job done.
 It uses the `chessdb.cn`'s api for suggested engine moves.
 Made for analysis and study purposes.

 ## Prerequireties
 This project is only tested on python3.
-You can install the requireties with `python3 -m pip requirements.txt`.
+You can install the requireties with `python3 -m pip install -r requirements.txt`.

 ## How to play
 Simply type `python3 chess.py` to play.